silviaphungky/animation/README.md

   a. default scroll chat to the bottom
   b. fix size canvas
   c. enable delete recently workspace
-3. tidy up color mapping function
+3. Tidy up color mapping function and handle more edge case for the layer type